Alessandra Ambrosio Rocks Tiny String Bikini Bottoms: ‘Summer State Of Mind’

 The 39-year-old supermodel sizzled in the skimpy swim look, which was made up of a small piece of black material that was held up by two thin strings which were tied into bows on her hips.

-They appeared to be slightly shimmery and were low-rise, sitting well below her bellybutton to highlight her slim waist and super long legs.
+The bottoms appeared to be slightly shimmery and were low-rise, sitting well below her navel and highlighting her slim waist and long legs.

 Alessandra kept things a little more covered on her top half.
-She rocked a light green crop-top with sleeves that finished at her elbows.

-The ribbed design also featured a slim belt that stretched across her tiny waist with a metallic fastening at the front of her torso.
+She rocked a chartreuse-colored crop top with sleeves pushed up to her elbows.
+The knit design also featured a slim belt that stretched across her waist with a metallic fastening at the front of her torso.

-Alessandra placed both of her hands on the outside of her black aviator sunglasses and posed with her mouth open while she twisted her body slightly towards the camera.
+Alessandra placed both of her hands on the outside of her black aviator sunglasses and posed with her mouth open while she twisted her body slightly toward the camera.

-The Brazilian supermodel had her long, brunette hair tied up while she flashed her glowing tan.
+The Brazilian supermodel had her long, brunette hair pulled up while she flaunted her glowing tan.

 The model — who recently rocked a red-hot bikini and swimsuit in a set of underwater photos — tagged a number of the creatives who worked on the photo shoot in her upload, including photographer Mario Sierra, hair and makeup artist Vicky Marcos, and stylist Sylvia Montoliu.